 - Protein powerhouse: Add in 1 scoop of your favorite dairy-free protein powder during Step 1 when processing the bananas, cocoa powder, maple syrup, and peanut butter.
 Be sure to taste test the batch and adjust the sweetness as desired.

-- Go Bananas: Instead of adding in the 1/2 cup of ice, simply increase the number of bananas in the recipe to 3 and freeze them for 2 hours (up to overnight) before making your smoothies.
+- Go bananas: Instead of adding in the 1/2 cup of ice, simply increase the number of bananas in the recipe to three and freeze them for 2 hours (up to overnight) before making your smoothies.

 - Cashew it: For children or adults who are allergic to peanut butter, or just to change it up, replace the peanut butter with cashew butter, almond butter, or another nut butter of your choice.

 - Go raw: Use raw homemade almond milk for the almond milk in the recipe, replace the cocoa powder with raw cacao powder, and replace the peanut butter with a raw nut butter like this homemade cashew butter.